thephpleague/uri-src/docs/uri/7.0/upgrading.md

 `League\Uri 7.0` requires a PHP version greater or equal than 8.1.0 (was previously 7.2.0).

-## Interfaces

-The `League\Uri\Http` implements the PSR-7 `UriInterface` and PHP's `JsonSerializable` interfaces.

 ## Deprecated methods

 The following methods are marked as deprecated.
-They will stay to allow eaiser upgrade path to version `7.0`, but it is recommended not to use them for new projects.
+They are still present to allow an easier upgrade path to version `7.0`, but it is recommended not to use them for new projects.

 | Deprecated methods           | New stable methods      |